 Antennas and basebands

-The South Point Satellite Station includes two independent antennas with capabilities for Telemetry Tracking & Command (TT&C) and Data Downlink services.
-The Ground station supports multiple frequency bands including, S-Band (up and down), X-Band (up and down), Ku-Band (up and down).
-The ground station also includes an operational building which houses system electronics and data processing equipment.
-Space is available in both the equipment housing and on the land to host customer-owned antenna equipment.
+The Inuvik Satellite Station currently houses two 13 meter antennas with capabilities for Telemetry Tracking & Command (TT&C) and data downlink services.
+The ground station supports multiple frequency bands including S-Band and X-Band as well as an operational office which houses system electronics and data processing equipment.
+The station has recently been expanded to increase antenna capacity.

 The location above the Arctic Circle is particularly advantageous for accessing polar orbiting satellites.
 The Inuvik Satellite Station is an important node in SSC's Universal Space network.
 Its favorable location allows reception of all passes of polar orbiting satellites.
 When this station is used in combination with the Esrange Satellite Station, long duration passes are possible which greatly increases the amount of data that can be downlinked from a polar orbiting satellite.

 Inuvik is located above the Arctic circle, in the Arctic tundra region where most of the land is permafrost and remains frozen all year round.
 Inuvik experiences the midnight sun in midsummer and the midwinter darkness for three weeks, with the sun re-appearing above the horizon on 6 January each year.
 Inuvik experiences a continental Arctic climate characterized by cool temperatures in summer and cold winters when the temperature can reach -30°C. The temperature range is approximately 50°C while the annual precipitation is about 266 mm, occurring more frequently during the summer.